By Gail Marsh

 Push bar

 Another way to make your RV’s screen door better is to install a push bar.
-Push bars come in a variety of styles and prices and are usually horizontally attached at level where you normally push to open the door.
+Push bars come in a variety of styles and prices and are usually horizontally attached at the level where you normally push to open the door.
 Push bars enable you to open the door from the inside without exerting pressure on the screen.
 Here are some examples of push bars.

 Doorbell camera